dpaquette/BugTracker.NET/Blog x - Database Access.md

 Database access is one of those things that is continually changing in the .net world.
 When I started doing .net development datatables and ADO.net were all the rage.
 Typically these were accessed over web services just to throw some unnecessary network latency into the mix.
 It was not at all uncommon to see a web application that called a web service, often on the same machine, that would access a database, extract a datatable and then serialize that and send it back over the network.
 In hindsight it was a terrible architecture but we didn't think that at the time.
 In a few years everything we believe is best practice now will also be considered wrong.

 A> In the world of accounting the normal way to maintain a list of debits and credits is through a system known as "double entry bookkeeping".
 This system was developed in Italy some time [before the year 1400](https://en.wikipedia.org/wiki/Double-entry_bookkeeping_system#History).
 It remains more or less unchanged to this day.
-Whenever you're upset at the pace that things change in computer technology imagine how boring it must be to work in a field where all the major chalenges were solved some 600 years ago.
+Whenever you're upset at the pace that things change in computer technology imagine how boring it must be to work in a field where all the major challenges were solved some 600 years ago.

 I've used numerous other data access tools over the years